dmg9626/dmg9626.github.io/blog/wu-trump/index.md

 post_id: wu-trump
 ---

-***Foreword:** This is not any sort of endorsement for President Trump.
-I know I have two Trump-related things on my site now (see:
+*This is not any sort of endorsement for Trump.
+He's just an easy target*
-[This Is Trump](/games/this-is-trump)): he's an easy target and apparently a great source of inspiration for side projects.*

 I was sitting on the couch one day listening to Wu-Tang Clan and it hit me: I should write a Twitter bot that reads in Wu-Tang lyrics and Donald Trump's tweets and generates its own tweets based off the two!